-You cannot continue printing the model if:
+You cannot continue printing if:

 - The number of the last slice printed does not appear in the printer interface, even if the server computer displays the Continue from Slice confirmation dialog box. - There was a relatively long interruption in printing, even if the "last slice" and "continue from slice" indicators are correct.
-This is because the part already printed might slightly deform or shrink before printing continues, causing a visible difference between it and the part of the model printed later.
-The effects of a printing stoppage depend on the model size and structure, the Model material used, ambient temperature and the length of the stoppage.
+This is because the part already printed might slightly deform or shrink before printing continues, causing a visible difference between it and the part printed later.
+The effects of a printing stoppage depend on part size and structure, the model material used, ambient temperature and the length of the stoppage.